mvakde/mvakde.github.io/blog/44-on-arc-1.md

 - More data diversity, better shuffling of data
 - scaling up: 8 layers instead of 4,

-Cost decreases mainly due to:
+Biggest decreases in cost due to:
 - Way fewer augmentations (more sample efficient!)
 - AdamW -> Normuon
 - flash attention with varlen training + flex attention kernels for inference

+Rest of the changes were incremental

 **Interesting results**
 Since I am no longer training on inputs, this approach is now supervised.
 Both training and test loss are now worse, yet it scores better!
-Also its more stable and there's less variance in scores.
+Also it is more stable and there's less variance in scores.

 <!-- This also completely negates the criticism of training on test inputs  -->